dSciJason/DATS6401_Final_Project/README.md

 https://dscijason.github.io/DATS6401_Final_Project/

-#United States Economic Concentration
+# United States Economic Concentration
-##Visualization of how wealth is becoming ever more concentrated
+## Visualization of how wealth is becoming ever more concentrated

-###Final project for DATS6401, Visualization of Complex Data, Professor Zahadat, George Washington University
+### Final project for DATS6401, Visualization of Complex Data, Professor Zahadat, George Washington University

-### **bold text** Over 700k data points used
+### Over 700k data points used

 **bold text** All dollars are in January 2018 constant dollars This was selected in order to allow you to more easily relate to earlier salaries